Aeolis

 Aeolis (/'iːəlᵻs/; Αἰολίς), or Aeolia (/iːˈoʊliə/; Αἰολία), was an area that comprised the west and northwestern region of Asia Minor (modern-day Turkey), mostly along the coast, and also several offshore islands (particularly Lesbos), where the Aeolian Greek city-states were located.
 Aeolis incorporated the southern parts of Mysia, and is bounded by it to the north, Ionia to the south, and Lydia to the east.

 Geography

 Aeolis was an ancient district on the western coast of Asia Minor.
 It extended along the Aegean Sea from the entrance of the Hellespont (now the Dardanelles) south to the Hermus River (now the Gediz River).
 It was named for the Aeolians, some of whom migrated there from Greece before 1000 BC.
 Aeolis was, however, an ethnological and linguistic enclave rather than a geographical unit.
 The district often was considered part of the larger northwest region of Mysia.

 History

-According to Homer's Odyssey, Odysseus, after his stay with the Cyclopes, reached the floating island of Aeolia, where Aeolus son of Hippotas provided him with the west wind Zephyr.
+According to Homer's Odyssey, Odysseus, after his stay with the Cyclopes, reached the floating island of Aeolia, where Aeolus son of Hippotas provided him with the west wind Zephyrus.